tobek/laminae/notes.md

 LOOK THROUGH SHIT/TEXT/QUOTES.TXT (and rest of shit/text)

+- "What goes too long unchanged destroys itself.
+The forest is forever because it dies and dies and so lives." — Ursula Le Guin (XXP)
 - "Many say: I wanted to learn, but here I have found only madness.
 Yet, should they seek deep wisdom elsewhere, they may not find it."
 'The Utter Idiot', Ablahi Mutlaq
 - "Only children and the stupid seek cause-and-effect in the same story" - Nasrudin, as related by Idries Shah
 - "Fluency before understanding, discipline before imagination"